blaenk/site/input/notes/unreal-engine.markdown

 The **Play** button has a drop-down to the right displaying various simulation styles and options.
 For example, it's possible to specify the number of players for a multi-player game, so that the Server will use the selected viewport and new windows are created for each added player.
 The **Advanced Options** can be used to specify further options such as spawning a dedicated server.

+# Coordinate-Space Terminology

+Unreal Engine's convention is to name transformations as `XToY`, e.g. `WorldToView`.

+**Tangent Space** is orthogonal.
+The `TangentToLocal` transform only contains rotation.

+**Local Space** aka **Object Space** is orthogonal.
+The `LocalToWorld` transform contains rotation, non-uniform scaling (can also change winding order), and translation.

+With **World Space**, the `WorldToView` transform only contains rotation and translation, so distances in View Space and World Space are equivalent.

+With **TranslatedWorld Space** matrices are used to remove the camera position from concatenated transform matrices in order to improve precision when trasnforming vertices.
+The `TranslatedWorld` transform is equivalent to translating the `World` transform by the `PreViewTranslation`.

+With the **View Space** aka `CameraSpace`, the `ViewToClip` transform contains x and y scale and no translation.
+This inherently scales and translates z and applies projection to convert into homogenous **Clip Space**.

+**Clip Space** aka `HomogenousCoordinates` aka `PostProjectionSpace` aka `ProjectionSpace` represents the space after perspective projection has been applied.
+Remember that w in **Clip space** is equivalent to z in **View Space**.

+**Screen Space** aka `NormalizedDeviceCoordinates` (in OpenGL) represents the space after the perspective divide, where left is -1, right is 1, top is 1, bottom is -1, near is 0, and far is 1.

+**Viewport space** aka `ViewportCoordinates` aka `WindowCoordinates` is representative of the pixel resolution of the display, where left is 0, right is $\text{width} - 1$, top is 0, and bottom is $\text{height} - 1$.